Test Yourself: Can You Answer this Question from TrueLearn’s Anesthesiology SmartBank?

-It’s been proven there is no better way to prepare for the ABA ITE, ABA BASIC, ABA Advanced Exam, and ABA MOCA than by testing yourself on quality practice questions.
+It’s been proven there is no better way to prepare for the ABA ITE, ABA BASIC, and ABA Advanced Exam than by testing yourself on quality practice questions.
 TrueLearn’s anesthesiology SmartBank is chock-full of questions written by board certified physicians.

 Quality questions paired with detailed answer explanations allow residents to test themselves on the content and review the full context behind why answers are correct or incorrect.

 Test yourself on TrueLearn’s anesthesiology question of the month, written by Ketan Chopra, MD, a resident at Detroit Medical Center.
 It has been singled out as one of the many outstanding new questions that were added to the bank in 2017!

 TrueLearn’s Anesthesiology Question of the Month

 Q: Which of the following is true regarding Parkinson Disease?

 A. Levodopa cannot cross the blood brain barrier without the concomitant administration of carbidopa.

 B. Levodopa should be continued on the day of surgery.